Noname2700/se_project_react/README.md

 - After that, we create the profile component along with a sidebar.
 We then implement the Routes by installing them in our project and configuring them.
 Next, we implement the link, which we can access by installing the routes in our project.

 - Then we created a clothing item component with a controlled input.
 We handled the form submission to update, along with the ability to delete whichever item the user would like to delete from our page.
-Finally, we added the finishing touches, including a mock server.
+Finally, we added the finishing touches, including a mock server that will allow us run a mock database allowing the users to add and remove cards in the app according to thier prefrence.

 ## Technology